olegkleiman/sundance/README.md

 5. The **/ingest** endpoint then processes the refered pages in batches of INGESTION_BATCH_SIZE (default is 10).
 If needed, each fetched page is chunked into MAX_CHUNK_LENGTH (default is 200) and these chunks' embeddings are upserted to the Cosmos DB container.
+Thanks to OpenAI's embeddings API, this process is efficient and fast because it allows to generate embeddings for multiple texts in a [single](openai.embeddings.create) request.
 Additional fields are upserted as well:

 **- url**: the URL of the page like "https://www.tel-aviv.gov.il/Residents/Digitel/Pages/Digitel.aspx",